ArraysStartAtZero/SimplerLogin/README.md

 Add the text from php file to the functions.php and than you should be able to see options in "settings" tab in the administration panel.

-Change this section according to what roles and what redirects you need.
+Change this section(in the php.file) according to what roles and what redirects you need.
     // Define role-based redirects
     $role_redirects = array(
         'administrator' => '/admin-dashboard/',